wayneeseguin/psql-cm/README.md

     $ psql-cm --uri "postgres://{user}:{password}@{host}:{port}/{database}?{sslmode}={mode}"

-user, password, port, the ? and everything after it (the query) are all optional.
+Host and database are the only required entries in a uri string.
+Eg.  user, password, port, the ? and everything after it (the query) are all optional.

-sslmode mode may be one of disable, allow, prefer, require if used.
+sslmode mode may be one of {disable, allow, prefer, require} if it is used.

 # Walkthrough